M-arcus/cloudron-docs/knowledgebase/docs/apps/nextcloud.md

 ## Running occ tool

-The `occ` tool can be used for NextCloud [administrative tasks](https://docs.nextcloud.com/server/12/admin_manual/configuration_server/occ_command.html).
+The `occ` tool can be used for Nextcloud [administrative tasks](https://docs.nextcloud.com/server/12/admin_manual/configuration_server/occ_command.html).

 The occ command can be run using the [Web terminal](/documentation/apps#web-terminal).
 For example, to list the users: